-If manuka honey can kill MRSA, the dreaded flesh-eating antibiotic-resistant bacteria, it can kill your cold!
+If manuka honey can kill MRSA, an antibiotic-resistant bacteria, it can kill your cold!
 Manuka honey aids in healing the following conditions:

 - Improves overall immune system function by killing harmful bacteria in the gastrointestinal tract (the GI tract contains 85% of the immune system)